Great feedback from residents regarding the Barton & Haslingfield Greenways, next stages to be announced shortly.

 A ‘Greenway’ will be an attractive route segregated from traffic or on quiet roads.
 The aim is to increase levels of cycling and walking, to reduce congestion as the city grows and to improve the health of the population.
 Parts of each route exist already, but some may need significant improvement or have missing links.

-In 2016, the City Deal commissioned a consultant to review the twelve Greenway routes, and the main report, together with detailed appendices, can be downloaded below.
+In 2016, the City Deal commissioned a consultant to review the twelve Greenway routes, and create a report, with the detailed appendices being available below.
 The consultant identified a number of missing links that could be provided on private land, generally on field edges, so early consultation with landowners will be essential to discuss possible alignments or alternative options.

 There are 12 Greenways planned in total: